dqops/dqo/docs/checks/column/pii/contains-usa-zipcode-percent.md

 # contains usa zipcode percent data quality checks

-Column check that calculates the percentage of rows that contains USA zip code values in a monitored column.
+This check detects USA zip code inside text columns.
+It measures the percentage of columns containing a zip code and raises a data quality issue when too many rows contain zip codes.

 ___